-This week the #TeachECE team is sharing activities for “All About Me”.
+This week we are sharing activities for “All About Me”.
 What a great set of activities we have for you!
-If you are new to #TeachECE, every week a great team of bloggers shares a set of themed activities that range from special needs to gifted preschoolers, math to literacy, science to sensory!
-This year we also have a few kindergarteners in our fun!
-It’s so much fun I hope you will follow along with us as we do another full school year of preschool activities (if you want to find our past activities, search #PlayfulPreschool here on the blog.)
+It’s so much fun I hope you will follow along with us as we do another full school year of preschool activities.
 These All About Me DIY Puzzles for preschoolers is a great way to work with kids who don’t yet understand the bigger concepts of “me”, but still love to play!

 To use: Print out the body outlines found near the end of this post.